 - Cold Remedies: What Works, What Doesn't, What Can't Hurt (Mayo Foundation for Medical Education and Research)

-- Cough Medicine: Understanding Your OTC Options (American Academy of Family Physicians) Available in Spanish
+- Cough Medicine: Understanding Your OTC Options (American Academy of Family Physicians) Also in Spanish

-- Decongestants: OTC Relief for Congestion (American Academy of Family Physicians) Available in Spanish
+- Decongestants: OTC Relief for Congestion (American Academy of Family Physicians) Also in Spanish

 Treatments and Therapies